 Most traditional brandy snap recipes call for forming them around the oiled handle of a wooden spoon.
 And you can most definitely do that.
 If you have a few wooden spoons or other round-handled utensils that you can use, then even better.

 But what I use to make the snap-forming even easier, are cannoli tubes.
 A pack of non-stick cannoli tubes makes this process go a whole lot quicker.
-You can find them in most kitchenware stores, and they sell them on Mighty Ape, too.
+You can find them in most kitchenware stores, and many places online, too.

 Making the brandy snap mixture is as easy as melting together butter, brown sugar and golden syrup, then letting it cool for a few minutes and stirring in the flour, ground ginger and cinnamon.
 Then it’s time to bake them.